-Written by Caroline Shiel and Emma Boston
+Caroline Shiel and Emma Boston

 Caroline attended University College Galway where she obtained her BSc in 1989, during which she undertook a study of the diet of four species of Irish bat by faecal analysis.
 She then returned to UCG to undertake a PhD on Leisler’s bat, titled “Diet, foraging and activity at the roost of Leisler’s bat (Nyctalus leisleri) with special reference to nursery colonies in south Co.
 Wexford, Ireland”, which she completed in 1998.
 Since then Caroline as been working as a ecological consultant specialising in bats and running an on-line antiquarian book shop “Owl Books”.

 Emma Boston is a molecular ecologist with broad interests in vertebrate ecology, evolution and behaviour.
 She completed her PhD at Queen’s University Belfast on Leisler’s bat (Nyctalus leisleri) populations in Ireland and Europe, examining phylogeography, population genetics and social structure.
 While working at the Centre for Irish Bat Research, her research focused on assessing the use of non-invasive samples to the study of population genetics in bats and developing a reliable method for continuous population monitoring of these rare species with non-invasive techniques.

 - Boston, E.S.M., Montgomery, W.I., Hynes, R., Prodohl, P. (2015) New insights on postglacial colonization in western Europe: the phylogeography of the Leisler’s bat (Nyctalus leisleri).
 The Royal Society: Proceedings B